 New industries appeared in Coventry during the 19th century.
 The first bicycles were made in Coventry as early as the 1860s.
 In the late 19th century cycling became very popular and the bike making industry boomed.
 In 1897 the first cars were made in Coventry.

 COVENTRY IN THE 20th CENTURY

+During the 20th century amenities in Coventry improved.
 An ambulance service began in Coventry in 1902.
-Coventry gained its first cinemas in 1910.
-The first motor buses in Coventry ran in 1914.
+Coventry gained its first cinemas in 1910 and the first motor buses in Coventry ran in 1914.
 The first council houses were built in 1917.

 The parish church of St Michael was made a cathedral in 1919 and War Memorial Park in Coventry opened in 1921.